tedwon/JON_Docker_Demo/JON_Server/README.md

  How the image works
  -------------------
- The `Dockerfile` is build in a way that at every new start of a container, the JON installation is started.
+ The `Dockerfile` is designed in a way that at every new start of a container, the JON installation is started.
  This brings you a fresh environment at every new start.

  If you want it any other way, please feel free to create a pull-request.